-In the run-up to the 2017 election, the issue of youth voting has once again returned to the fore in public debate, much as it did in 2015.
-Although there was an increase in the number of [18-24 year olds voting in the 2016 Brexit referendum].
+In the run-up to the 2017 general election, the issue of youth voting has once again returned to the fore in public debate, much as it did in 2015.
+Schools play an important role in helping young people develop the skills and confidence to become active citizens, as well as active voters.

 As part of our research project, Being young in Brexit Britain, we have been talking to young people aged 15-29 about their attitudes towards, and aspirations after, Brexit.
 And based on our interviews, both perspectives somewhat overstate the impact of Brexit on young people's propensity to vote in the 2017 election.

 For one, while some are anxious and angry about the impact of Brexit, for many, the shock of the referendum result has now worn off and they are currently far more preoccupied about issues that have more immediate impact on their day-to-day lives (such as sitting exams, getting jobs, or finding somewhere to live).
 It's not that young people think that Brexit doesn't matter, it's that they are not yet sure how Brexit will matter for them personally, as there is so much uncertainty about how and when Brexit will have an impact on day-to-day life.
 Until this uncertainty is cleared up, even the most ardent of young Remainers, who were ‘shocked, surprised and really angry’ in the immediate aftermath of the result, now describe themselves as ‘resigned and waiting to see what happens/can be done’.

 Moreover, while Brexit may have turned the British political landscape upside down, many of the underlying factors that shape youth political engagement remain unchanged since 2015.
 Most of the young people we have interviewed (for this and other projects) don't have high levels of knowledge about politics or the political system; as a result, they often don't feel confident enough to cast their vote.
 Often, it is their parents' prompting that gets them to the polling station.